 15.00 – 16.00 Panel discussion and Q&A

-Kate Green MP, Labour MP for Stretford and Urmston Graham Witham, Director of Greater Manchester Poverty Action Dr Lisa Scullion, Reader in Social Policy, University of Salford Right Rev John Arnold, Bishop of Salford Christie Webster, Operations Manager at Manchester Women’s Aid Councillor Sue Murphy CBE, Manchester City Council
+Kate Green MP, Labour MP for Stretford and Urmston Graham Whitham, Director of Greater Manchester Poverty Action Dr Lisa Scullion, Reader in Social Policy, University of Salford Right Rev John Arnold, Bishop of Salford Christie Webster, Operations Manager at Manchester Women’s Aid Councillor Sue Murphy CBE, Manchester City Council

 Our Manchester venue is the University of Manchester Innovation Centre, Core Technology Facility, 46 Grafton Street, Manchester, M13 9NT

 Our London venue is Herbert Smith Freehills, Exchange House, Primrose Street, London, EC2A 2EG

 There will be an exhibition space hosting exhibitors showcasing their work, products and services.
 If you are interested in exhibiting, please email Sebastien at firstname.lastname@example.org.